silnrsi/wstr/src/content/docs/topics/computing/ws-computing-model.md

 The model begins with _data encoding_—how language information is stored.
 Information is given a digital representation, encoded in terms of binary numerical values.
 For text data, the encoding refers to a set of rules by which the sequence of characters that make up a text are represented in terms of a sequence of numbers.

-All WSIs are based upon an encoding, whether public or private.
+All WSIs are based on an encoding, whether public or private.
 An adequate encoding needs to store all the information needed to represent the text in a given writing system.
 For example, an encoding for English needs to maintain a difference between capital A and lowercase a, because capitalization is an important writing system feature.

 The international standard for text encoding is [Unicode][the-unicode-standard], a system with almost unanimous support from software companies and government bodies.
 This standard assigns a distinct numerical range to individual scripts, and unique numeric identifiers to each character of each script.
 This allows data in a variety of languages to be stored together without confusion.
 It can be assumed that any adequate WSI stores its data according to The Unicode Standard.